jpatel531/notifications_tutorial/Tutorial.md

 Run your server and open '/', showing `index.html`, on one browser window.

-Then, open `/notification` URL in another browser window and you will see 'hello world' appear on the first window.
+Then, open the `/notification` URL in another browser window and you will see 'hello world' appear on the first window.

 ###Step 3: Make It Interactive